-- Quality of Service Design for 80 Youth Participants (30 Points) - o Innovative, participant-centered service strategy - Comprehensive, high-quality services components - Structured, thorough service delivery design - Involvement of relevant community partners including private sector employers - Demonstrated Capability (30 Points) - If previous contractor, past performance and monitoring issues - Capacity to spend awarded funds - Record of achievement in program management and operations - High level of professional and technical skills/knowledge including experienced staff with adequate support - History of success in serving target area/population - Cost Efficiency (20 Points) - Clarity and completeness of budget detail - Reasonableness of costs - Leverage resources and in-kind contributions that are clearly quantifiable and confirmed - Level of investment in relation to proposed outcomes - Miscellaneous (20 Points) - Value of added resources (e.g., funds, contributions, activity/services, etc.) - Prior experience with HempsteadWorks - Overall understanding of RFP objectives
+- Quality of Service Design for 25 Youth Participants (40 Points) - Innovative, participant-centered service strategy

+- Comprehensive, high-quality services components - Structured, thorough service delivery design - Involvement of relevant community partners including private sector employers - Demonstrated Capability (30 Points) - o If previous contractor, past performance and monitoring issues - o Record of achievement in program management and operations - High level of professional and technical skills/knowledge including experienced staff with adequate support - History of success in serving target area/population - Cost Efficiency (20 Points) - o Clarity and completeness of budget detail - Reasonableness of costs - Leverage resources and in-kind contributions that are clearly quantifiable and confirmed - Level of investment in relation to proposed outcomes - Miscellaneous (10 Points) - o Value of added resources (e.g., funds, contributions, activity/services, etc.) - o Prior experience with HempsteadWorks - Overall understanding of RFP objectives

 To be eligible to receive an award, a proposal must be fully completed, contain all required documentation, and achieve a minimum score of 70 points.
-Failure to meet minimum requirements will result in an automatic rejection of the application.
+Failure to meet the minimum requirements will result in an automatic rejection of the application.